-Step three: keep taking the promotions
+Step three to being a hotel General Manager: keep taking the promotions

 After graduating with my bachelor’s degree, I got promoted to Shift Leader in the same hotel.
 Working in daytime operations was completely different from what I was used to.
 I was no longer a solo player and I had to be in a team of people, having the ability to work with my colleagues and lead some of them.
 It was something new for me and I enjoyed being in a healthy competitive environment.